sempwn/spatial-inference/README.md

 # spatial-inference

-Performing Bayesian inference on a spatial snapshot using a Pseudo-likelihood technique
+ Bayesian inference on a spatial snapshot using a synthetic-likelihood constructed from the expected rate of change of pair-wise correlations.